The Connecticut Health I-Team is hosting a week-long high school multimedia journalism workshop July 19-23.

 Instructors: Marie Shanahan, UConn associate journalism professor; Lynne DeLucia, C-HIT editor and co-founder and Pulitzer Prize-winning former assistant managing editor of the Courant; and Kate Farrish, award-winning C-HIT reporter, journalism professor at Central Connecticut State University and former city editor at the Hartford Courant.

 Eligibility: High school students ages 16 and older, with an interest in journalism, sharpening research and writing skills and digital storytelling; prior experience writing for school publications an asset.

 Here’s two C-HIT Student News videos produced by our 2019 class:

 For information, contact Bonnie Phillips at email@example.com; Lynne DeLucia at firstname.lastname@example.org; or call 203-215-6373.

-Camp sponsors: This camp is made possible through a donor-advised fund at The Hartford Foundation for Public Giving, other foundations, and gifts from generous individual donors.
+Camp sponsors: This camp is made possible through a donor-advised fund at The Hartford Foundation for Public Giving, the Betty Knox Foundation, the Fisher Fund, and gifts from generous individual donors.

 The camps are dedicated to C-HIT co-founder and senior writer Lisa Chedekel, who died in January 2018.